apache/tomee/examples/jsf-managedBean-and-ejb/README.md

 When you change the value and submit the form, these entered values are bound using the setters in the bean and then the commandButton-action method is invoked.

-In this case, CalculatorBean#add() is invoked.
+In this case, `CalculatorBean#add()` is invoked.

-Calculator#add() delegates the work to the ejb, gets the result, stores it and then instructs what view is to be rendered.
+`Calculator#add()` delegates the work to the ejb, gets the result, stores it and then instructs what view is to be rendered.

 You're right.
 The return value "success" is checked up in faces-config navigation-rules and the respective page is rendered.

-In our case, 'result.xhtml' page is rendered.
+In our case, `result.xhtml` page is rendered.

-The request scoped 'calculatorBean' is available here, and we use EL to display the values.
+The request scoped `calculatorBean` is available here, and we use EL to display the values.

 ## Source